BelfrySCAD/BOSL2/WRITING_DOCS.md

 //   flie = This is the description of the flie argument.
 All on one line.
 // Side Effects:
 //   `$floo` gets set to the floo value.
+// Extra Anchors:
+//   "blawb" = An anchor at the blawb point of the part, oriented upwards.
+//   "fewble" = An anchor at the fewble connector of the part, oriented back yowards Y+.
 // Examples: Each line below gets its own example block and image.
 //   foo(foo="a", bar="b");
 //   foo(foo="b", baz="c");